 Optimal Imbalance: The Goal of Eight Constitution Medicine and the Path to Ultimate Constitutional Health

-In Brief
+In Summary

-• The three essential truths that emerge from the optimal imbalance concept — that health requires self-knowledge, that self-knowledge requires accurate constitutional diagnosis, and that accurate diagnosis requires clinical expertise — together define the scope of what Eight Constitution Medicine can and cannot offer through self-directed practice.
+• Three truths follow — health requires self-knowledge, self-knowledge requires accurate diagnosis, and accurate diagnosis requires clinical expertise — which together define what the system can and cannot offer through self-directed practice.

 The Paradox of Constitutional Architecture